UMN-Kernel-Object/documentation/participants.rst

 I was exposed to Linux kernel when I taught myself a MIT operating system course 6.828, which has labs to develop a Unix xv6 operating system on Linux Ubuntu.
 I am currently working on a project from a distribued system course -- MIT 6.824 using Go.
 My favorite languages are C/C++ and Go.

+**Noah Hendrickson**
+A junior in computer science interested in Graphics, Machine Learning, and the intersection of the two, as well as dabbling a bit in Operating systems and distributed computing...maybe.
+My favorite programming language bounces between C, C++, and Rust. (and Javascript but shhh I didn't admit that) I also really like kiwis :)

 Advisors
 --------